mrdb303/menu-test/README.md

 -------------------------------------------------

+## Steps taken to convert to React/Nextjs from the sandbox code

 The code from the code sandbox from the path `src>App.js` was copied and placed into a new component named 'TopMenu.js'.
 The folder structure is `src>components>TopMenu.js`<br>